Beware of unmarked spoilers!

 - Shock and Awe: She can get the typhon ability to summon balls of electricity to damage enemies and knock out machines.

-- Sole Survivor: With the Uncertain Doom of Reily Yu an exception, she's the only Mooncrash PC without a canonical death.
+- Sole Survivor: With the Uncertain Doom of Riley Yu an exception, she's the only Mooncrash PC without a canonical death.
+Given that she is tied with the shuttle, she might have made it off the moon.

 - Staking the Loved One: When she finally finds Brian Chung, he's already been turned into a phantom for experimental purposes.
 Your next objective then is to put him down.